 - Check for unresponsiveness.
-Unresponsiveness is when the person is unconscious and does not respond when you call their name or touch them. - If the person is unresponsive, immediately call 911 for outside medical assistance and ask other personnel to bring the AED to the scene.
-Other personnel should assist with 911 notifications and expediting the delivery of the AED to the scene. - Next check to see if the victim is breathing normally.
+Unresponsiveness is when the person is unconscious and does not respond when you call their name or touch them. - If the person is unresponsive, immediately call 911 for outside medical assistance.
+Other personnel should assist with 911 notifications. - Next check to see if the victim is breathing normally.
 If no signs of breathing are observed, the responder should initiate two rescue breaths into the victim.
 After the rescue breaths, a pulse should be checked for on neck.
-If a pulse is present, continue with recovery breathing, but do not initiate chest compressions. - If no pulse is observed, complete CPR, with assisted breathing and chest compressions should be commenced. - If CPR is being performed and the AED arrives to the scene, direct an assistant to begin setting up the AED for operation on the victim.
-CPR should be continued during the time that the AED is being set up. - If the AED is placed into operation, remain near the victim and follow all AED instructions to ensure safety and proper victim monitoring.
-Maintain the victim with AED monitoring until trained medical responders arrive at the scene. - If the victim is responsive but shows signs of shock or has an obvious severe injury, call 911 immediately and take additional actions as described in the sections below. - If the victim has obvious broken bones or is bleeding profusely or may have neck or spine injuries, do not attempt to move the victim.
-Make the victim as comfortable as possible and apply pressure to mitigate areas of profuse bleeding until trained medical personnel arrive at the scene. - Immobilize all injured parts of the victim. - Prepare victim for transportation, if the victim can be safely moved.
+If a pulse is present, continue with recovery breathing, but do not initiate chest compressions. - If no pulse is observed, complete CPR, with assisted breathing and chest compressions should be commenced. - If CPR is being performed, CPR should be continued until trained medical responders arrive at the scene. - If the victim is responsive but shows signs of shock or has an obvious severe injury, call 911 immediately and take additional actions as described in the sections below. - If the victim has obvious broken bones or is bleeding profusely or may have neck or spine injuries, do not attempt to move the victim.
+Make the victim as comfortable as possible and apply pressure to mitigate areas of profuse bleeding until trained medical personnel arrive at the scene. - Immobilize all injured parts of the victim. - Prepare victim for transportation, if the victim can be safely moved